timluu/javascript-coding-challenge/README.md

 Please list any assumptions or extra requirements you added to the application while developing below.

 - e.g. the JSONPlaceHolder Fake Online API service only allows me to query user's by user ID.
+- I assume that, according to the product requirements, we are mainly concerned with viewing the entirety of an album, rather than viewing each single photo in depth.
 - I assume that we want to fetch JSONPlaceHolder Fake Online API data within the client side.
 - I assume that we want a functionality that will allow the user to go back to the home page.
 - I assume that the url needs basic changing depending on what part of the site the user is browsing.